nuriasanchezm/songofortomyself/about.md

 from one generation to another.
 The art of textual editing, among other practices, has helped many cultures to remember and interpret for centuries.
 Alas, that art is practiced and encouraged in its highest form by a dwindling number of scholars.
 In a digital environment the problem is compounded by the difficulties of the medium.
-While vast repositories and "[e-publications] (https://en.wikipedia.org/wiki/Electronic_publishing)" appear on the online scene yearly, very few manifest a textual scholar's disciplined attention to detail.
+While vast repositories and "[e-publications](https://en.wikipedia.org/wiki/Electronic_publishing)" appear on the online scene yearly, very few manifest a textual scholar's disciplined attention to detail.
 In contrast, most textual scholars who have made the leap to a rigorous digital practice have focused on markup, relying on technical teams to deploy and maintain their work.
 This makes your average